SailnMobula/pj-control-ios/README.md

 # PJ Control App
 PJ Control is an app which can
- * dimm led spotlights controlled
+ * dimm led spotlights
- * read voltage of an camper vans battery
+ * read voltage of a camper vans battery

 The app interacts with [PJ Control Thing](https://github.com/kramerjul/pj-control-thing) via Bluetooth LE.